noahari/chord-app-v2/README.md

  - is it useful to represent `root` as an `int`? that way, we can just `root++` instead of trying to turn `"C"` into `"D"`. and an octave is just `root+12`. seems very useful. but its certainly harder to look at for us.
+ - Abstract a MusicalEvent class to be held in the ChordChart's ArrayList, that way we can include Chordy, Tempos, Keys, etc. in one object that can easily be printed one after the other

    we should investigate JFugue; there could be a class for this `Root root = new Root("C")`.
    Also consider applying this type of thinking to `duration`.